AdobeDocs/experience-manager-guides.en/help/product-guide/api-reference/create-activate-package.md

 - For On-premise Software, if the parameter contains an invalid value, the error is logged, and publishing is done using the default value, `publish`.

+If you do nto define the optional parameter, `activationTarget`, it activates using the default publish agent for both Cloud Service and On-premise Software.